echopen/echopen_prototyping/stable/guide_hardware.md

 ![](./guide_hardware/3_Power_supply/supply.jpg)

 We choose the ideal tension model \(C.V\) with 18V tension output \(which correspond to two 9V batteries that will power the circuit\).
-The current is limited to 800mA \(this limitation is for the complete prototype, cause at start the motor drain high current\).
+The current is limited to 800mA \(this limitation is for the complete prototype, because at start the motor drains high current\).

 ![](./guide_hardware/3_Power_supply/connection.jpg)